mautic/developer-documentation-new/docs/components/integrations_authentication.rst

 OAuth1a two legged
 ------------------

-OAuth1a two legged does not require a User to login as would three legged.
+OAuth1a two legged doesn't require a User to login as would three legged.

 .. code-block:: php